gregtatum/three.js-browserify/README.md

 		}
 	}

 So in this example the `poem` object will have `poem.sphere` as a property.
-For some pseudocode explaining what that looks like in practice is something like this:
+For some pseudocode explaining what it looks like when the poem creates the sphere, it basically runs this:

-	poem.sphere = new Spheres( poem, properties );
+	poem.sphere = new Spheres( poem, level.properties );

-Use the properties value to configure your object.
+### Create a new level

+ * Create a level manifest like the above
+ * Add an entry to `/js/levels/index.js` where the key is the string you will use in the `LevelLoader`
+ * Create some logic using the LevelLoader to actually load in the level

 ### Level Loader